retrosnob/retrosnob.github.io/pythonbook.md

    - \- means only negative numbers get a sign; positive numbers get nothing (this is the default if you leave it out entirely)
    - a space means that negative numbers get a sign and positive numbers get a space (this could be useful for making sure that mixed positive and negative numbers line up nicely)
 6. I have created a string of 50 dashes to print the horizontal line.
 I had to calculate this number by adding the length of "| " plus three times the length of " | " plus the length of " |" plus the field widths of 12 + 5 + 10 + 10, which gives 2 + 9 + 2 + 12 + 5 + 10 + 10 = 50.
 Maybe it's easier to do it by trial and error.
-7. You have to put the f at the end of the float field (third field in the `layout` variable) if you want it to treat the precision as decimal places.
-If you leave out the f then it will be significan figures instead.
+7. You have to put the f at the end of the float field (third field in the `layout` variable) if you want it to treat the precision as *decimal places*.
+If you leave out the f then it will be *significant figures* instead.

 # Grouping lots a variables together with lists